umass-cs-187/course-information/syllabus.md

 ## Assessment
 Student knowledge of the course will be assessed from a variety of angles.
-This includes assigned ￼readings, quizzes, exams, written & programming assignments, and participation on the online course
+This includes assigned readings, quizzes, exams, written & programming assignments, and participation on the online course

 - 7 Assignments